caente/caente.github.com/_posts/2016-03-28-simplicity.md

 ---
 {% include JB/setup %}

 Some time ago I was trying to write simple code and failing miserably.
 I was writing small methods, because that was the obvious thing to do, because all cool projects I've seen had small methods.
-I used to take a semi-arbitrary chunk if code, give it a name, some arguments, and be happy with it.
+I used to take a semi-arbitrary chunk of code, give it a name, some arguments, and be happy with it.
 It usually looked good, but time and changing requirements always made those chunks obsolete too quickly.
 Requiring refactorings too often.

 Nowadays I think small functions are a consequence, not a way, of achieving simplicity in code.